-- The free market approach (current debate in the US) Lond summers absuld be obligated to be one and absuld be - Land owners should be obligated to no one and should have complete domain over their land.
-The role of government to take over, restrict, or even regulate its use - should be non-existent or highly limited. - Planning restrictions should only be imposed after compensation for lost land development opportunities - The central planning approach (European perspective) - The role of democratic government include planning and regulating land systematically for public good purposes. - A move from every kind of land use being allowed unless it was forbidden to every change of land use is forbidden unless it is permitted and consistent with adopted planning regulations and restrictions.
+- The free market approach (current debate in the US) - Land owners should be obligated to no one and should have complete domain over their land. - The role of government to take over, restrict, or even regulate its use should be non-existent or highly limited. - Planning restrictions should only be imposed after compensation for lost land development opportunities - The central planning approach (European perspective) - The role of democratic government include planning and regulating land systematically for public good purposes. - A move from every kind of land use being allowed unless it was forbidden to every change of land use is forbidden unless it is permitted and consistent with adopted planning regulations and restrictions.